Perthys/chalk/readme.md

 Example: `chalk.red.bold.underline('Hello', 'world');`

-Chain [styles](#styles) and call the last one as a method with a string argument.
+Chain [styles](#styles) call the last one as a method with a string argument.
 Order doesn't matter, and earlier styles take precedent in case of a conflict.
 This simply means that `chalk.red.yellow.green` is equivalent to `chalk.red`.

 ## Styles